trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 ![USB TTL Adapter to update firmware](/assets/images/update_firmware_hardware.png)

-3) Remove R19 (or J5) to use UART Port.
+3) Remove R19 (or J5 or switch to UART) to use UART Port.
 RS485 interface pcb blinks fast green if powerd via USB.
 4) Create a new Batch file with the following content.
 Adapt the COM-Port to the port of your USB TTL adapter.
 Place all files (AVRDude exe,pdb,conf , *.hex, *.bat) a folder.
 ```
 avrdude -Cavrdude.conf -v -patmega328p -carduino -PCOM9 -b57600 -D -Uflash:w:GTIL_RS485_DAC_Display_V1.04.ino.hex:i